Tips on dethatching your lawn

 When to dethatch?

-It is possible to dethatch a lawn during the spring, however as the lawn may take several weeks to recover from the process, it is advisable to only give it a light raking at this time.
-The best time to dethatch a lawn is during the autumn months when the lawn has time to fully recover over the winter months.
+It is possible to dethatch a lawn during the spring, however as the lawn may take several weeks to recover from the process, it is advisable to only give it a light raking.
+The best time to dethatch a lawn is during the autumn months when the lawn has time to recover fully over the winter months.